How to Use a Menstrual Cup: A Step-by-Step Guide

 via GIPHY

-How to Clean Your Menstrual Cup
+How to Clean A Menstrual Cup

 Menstrual Cup FAQ

-What size should I get?
+What size should I get for them?

 How are they different from tampons?

-Can a cup get lost inside me?
+Can a cup get lost inside of them?

 Will it get stuck?